protocol-fuzzing/protocol-state-fuzzer/README.md

   is also provided that contains no JCommander Parameters and can be used to have no such Parameters for a specific configuration or can be extended to provide some Parameters from scratch.

+## Logging

+The default log level of ProtocolState-Fuzzer is `ERROR`.
+One way to change this is via a `log4j2.xml` configuration.
+An example is the configuration used for testing [here](src/test/resources/log4j2.xml), which sets the log level to `TRACE`.
+The log level can be changed to:

+* `INFO`, in order to have minimal and sufficient logging or
+* `DEBUG`, in order to also log the exchanged input and output messages

 ## Resource Files